Dataflect-LLC/Dataflect-Documentation/index.md

 Credentials are stored securely using Splunk's native Secrets Storage.

+Additional forms of authentication can be configured with a paid Dataflect Search license, contact [sales@dataflect.com](mailto:sales@dataflect.com) for additional information.

 # Using Dataflect Search
 [Go to Top](#)

-Dataflect Search's core functionality is made accessible primarily via a custom search command that ship with the Application.
+Dataflect Search's core functionality is made accessible primarily via a custom search command that ship with the application.

 - **dfsearch**: Flexibly query any API